kbparagua/js-crash-course/04_objects.md

 window.foo = function(){};
 ```

 Any function **NOT** invoked by any object is considered to be invoked by the global object.
-Meaning, the value of `this` will be the global object, if a function is not invoked by any object.
+Meaning, the value of `this` will be the global object if a function is not invoked by any object.

 ```js
 function foo(){